DGfS-CLschool19/DGfS-CLschool19.github.io/registra.md

 + August 31: Registration closes

+## Participation Fees

++ Early Bird: (tba.)
++ Regular: (tba.)

 ## Grants

 We are going to award at least 5 grants of around 100--300 EUR to support participation in the fall school.
 The grant holders will be chosen on the basis of several criteria considering the need of support.
-You are very welcome to fill out our online web form if you think you might be eligible.
+You are very welcome to fill out our
+[grant application web form (tba.)]() if you think you might be eligible.

-(more details on how to apply tba.)

-## Regular registration

-For registering, please use our [registration web form (tba.)]().